senorGPT/CTF_crackmes.one/RodrigoTeixeira - Roullete Simulator/RodrigoTeixeira - Roullete Simulator - Solution.md

 ## 4. Static Recon

-Upon extracting the file from the `.rar` file it came downloaded in, I noticed that it was just a plain `.class` *Java* file.
+Upon extracting the files from the `.rar` file from the download, I noticed that it was just a plain `.class` *Java* file.
 A `.class` file does not strictly require packaging, but using a `.jar` greatly simplifies execution and ensures the entry point is explicit.

 This requirement will be met by utilizing the `JDK`.
 Opening a terminal in the same directory as the `main.class` file I run the following command to convert the `.class` file into a `.jar` file.